docker/docs/datacenter/dtr/2.2/reference/cli/images.md

 ---
-description: Lists all the images necessary to install DTR
+title: docker/dtr images
 keywords: docker, dtr, cli, images
-title: docker/dtr images
+description: List all the images necessary to install DTR
 ---

-Lists all the images necessary to install DTR
+List all the images necessary to install DTR

 ## Usage